 Working with a 3PL eliminates the need to invest in all of that — not only does a fulfilment provider already have those components at scale, they’re also experts at making the most of them.
 3PLs also negotiate bulk shipping discounts with major shipping couriers, then pass those discounts onto their customers.

 3. Inventory management and demand forecasting

-4. Customized packaging options
+4. Customised packaging options